Famous quote by Billy Eckstine

 "If you wish to be a medical professional, a legal representative you need to go to college" stresses the requirement of official education in specific professions.
 Fields like medication and law demand extensive, customized understanding and skills that are best gotten through strenuous scholastic programs.
 These professions are heavily managed, and the education system offers a structured path to ensure people acquire the required credentials and meet the licensing requirements essential for practice.
 The implication here is clear: for careers bound by legal and ethical requirements and obligations, college is not simply beneficial but obligatory.

 However, Eckstine rotates in the 2nd half of the quote to recommend an alternative route for those interested in imaginative fields such as music: "But if you want to be an artist or such, study your craft.
-Research study music."
+Research study music".
 This part highlights the importance of intimate familiarity with one's craft through committed practice and experiential knowing.
 Unlike becoming a doctor or legal representative, success in innovative endeavors often depends less on official credentials and more on enthusiasm, talent, and unrelenting practice.
 Eckstine suggests that musicianship-- like many artistic pursuits-- flourishes through a deep individual engagement with the art form, suggesting that abilities can be developed outside conventional learning environments.

 In essence, Eckstine's message is one of usefulness and enthusiasm.
 He acknowledges the essential function of formal education, while likewise commemorating the freedom to cultivate one's abilities in the arts in a more self-directed, personal way.
 The quote motivates aspirants in all fields to recognize the needs of their picked profession and pursue education and training appropriately.

-This quote is written / told by Billy Eckstine between July 8, 1914 and March 8, 1993.
+USA Flag This quote is from Billy Eckstine between July 8, 1914 and March 8, 1993.
 He/she was a famous Musician from USA.
+The author also have 21 other quotes.